-Food is such a huge part of la belle vie, am I right?
 One of the joys of any season is the food and as the temperature rises and days get longer, I look forward to indulging in all of my favorite summer foods……

-Fresh peaches picked from local orchards eaten straight off of the tree, baked in pies, and grilled and tossed in salads…… Flatbreads on the grill drizzled with olive oil, topped with cheeses, and hopefully, plenty of vegetables from our own garden (which is coming along!)…… My most favorite summer dessert: Eton Mess…… A crab feast (with plenty of Old Bay.
+Fresh peaches picked from local orchards eaten straight off of the tree, baked in pies, and grilled and tossed in salads…… Flatbreads on the grill drizzled with olive oil, topped with cheeses, and hopefully, plenty of vegetables from our own garden (which is coming along!)…… My most favorite summer dessert: Eton Mess…… A crab feast with plenty of Old Bay.
 (You can take the girl out of the DC/MD/VA but…..)

 When it comes to day to day meal prep in the summer, I want fresh, light food and uncomplicated recipes.
-Okay, I want that all year round but I especially want it easy breezy in the summertime.
+Okay, I want that all year round but I want it easy especially easy breezy in the summertime.
 These recipes fit the bill which is why they’re in my repertoire year after year.
 (I’ve also included a paella recipe which I wouldn’t consider an everyday dish but it’s the perfect thing for a casual summer dinner party.
 It’s a little more involved but not difficult at all.)
 I hope you’ll try some of these recipes and like them as much as I do.
 Please let me know if you do!
 Happy summer and bon appetit!

 FAVORITE SUMMER RECIPES

 Traditional Andalusian Gazpacho from the New York Times

 About 2 pounds ripe red tomatoes, cored and roughly cut into chunks

 1 Italian frying (cubanelle) pepper or another long, light green pepper, such as Anaheim, cored, seeded and roughly cut into chunks